douglasjunior/react-native-pdf-renderer/README.md

 |maxZoom|`number`|`5`|Max zoom scale.|
 |onPageChange|`(current: number, total: number) => void`||Invoked on pages scroll.|
 |singlePage|`boolean`|`false`|Renders only the first page without scroll. (useful for display thumbnail)|

+## Limitations

+The `borderRadius` style is ignored by React Native custom view in Android and crash on iOS.

+So, if you need the best option is to wrap the `PdfRendererView` in another `View`.

 ## Contribute